dmccrthy/dmccrthy/README.md

 <br>

 <p>
 Hi.
-My name is Dan and I'm currently a student interested in computer science.
-I mainly work on different side projects which you can look at in my repos section.
-As of recently, I've been working with reactive web frameworks like vue and react.
-You can view my porfolio site built in react <a href="https://www.dmccarthy.org">here</a>.
+My name is Dan and I'm currently a student studying computer science.
+I like to work on different side projects in my freetime which I often upload here on github.
+As a of recently, I've been learning about reactive web development using frameworks like vue.js and react, and have a porfolio website you can view <a href="https://www.dmccarthy.org">here</a>.
 </p>

 <br />